 When the flower is drawn with a color, the meanings the shift and become more pronounced.
 Here's what each color means:

 Pink: Similar to the white flower, it can stand for spiritual enlightenment.
 Anyway, pink lotus also means purity and devotion.

-Pink lotus in minimalist style by Breno Filipe Ferreira
+Pink lotus in minimalist and illustrative style by Breno Filipe Ferreira

 Purple: You see, the lotus is mostly connected to the Eastern religions.
 The white lotus is the lotus of Mata Saraswathi, who is the Hindu goddess of knowledge and music.
 The pink lotus is Buddha’s lotus and purple is of his followers.
 So, it also means spirituality and mystical energy.

 White: In Hinduism and Buddhism, the white lotus stands for knowledge and spiritual enlightenment.

 Blue: Blue lotus means that you have control over yourself.
 It says that you think mind and knowledge are the most important things for you.

 The Tulip has a funny story.
 It originated in Persia and modern Turkey, just like Roses did, and traveled with the merchants to Europe during the 16th century.
 There, the Tulip became popular.
 In fact, so popular that its value skyrocketed causing what was name the "tulip mania".
 At its peak, a single bulb could be the same price as a house.
 This caused the markets in the Netherlands to crash giving birth to the first recorded economic bubble.
 Nowadays you can find tulips in all the colors of the rainbow.